Currently accepting new clients for therapy and assessments!

 It’s realizing you weren’t broken, lazy, or failing—you were navigating the world with a brain and nervous system that were never properly understood.

-Adult ADHD and Autism assessments
+Adult ADHD and Autism Assessments

 The assessment process is transparent, respectful, and paced to reduce stress.
 You’ll receive clear feedback, written documentation, and space to process what the results mean for you.